 The fur should be trimmed around the face to avoid things getting in the eyes.

-In fact, when they were first brought to Europe, they became a popular companion for royal families.
+When they were first brought to Europe, they became a popular companion for royal families.

-They’re rarely aggressive and will get on well with other pets, and children.
+They’re rarely aggressive and will get on well with other pets and children.

 For this reason, they make great family dogs.